-- The position of the Sticky form in a topic has been moved, so it is visible when there is only one post 51. - Files that are part of hidden posts are hidden from the index of files at the top of the topic 52.
+- The position of the Sticky form in a topic has been moved, so it is visible when there is only one post 3. - Files that are part of hidden posts are hidden from the index of files at the top of the topic 4.
 (Files that were part of hidden posts were never able to be viewed.) - A new configuration system for GroupServer is present, but not used.
 The gs.option product is part of an ongoing effort to move more data out of the ZODB and into the PostgreSQL relational database.
-The README in the base of the gs.option product has more details. - An error with the Can Post code was fixed. - The word Home has been dropped from the group page, as it added nothing and took up valuable space (which was especially noticeable with the new stylesheet).
+The README in the base of the gs.option product has more details. - An error with the Can Post code was fixed.